j-james/notes/cpsc421/automata.md

 ---
 layout: default
+title: Automata Theory
 ---

-# Automata Theory: How to parse languages?
+How to parse languages?

 ## (Deterministic) Finite Automata
 Informally: a computational machine for a decision problem.
 Takes an input string, and: